Bayan-daux/-stock-analysis/README.md

 (img.
 2)

-Note: Refactoring the code reduced the running time of the processes, see (Img.
+Note: Refactoring the code is supposed to reduce the running time of the processes, see (Img.
 3) and (img.
 4)

 ![](media/1d7422b6d44b7e985aff356989efd1bd.png)